 After your diet, you seem to put on weight more quickly.
 When you drastically restrict your food intake, your metabolism will temporarily slow down.
 Once you start eating normally, you’ll gain weight until your metabolism comes back.

-The person you watch on the commercial lost 30 lbs. in two months—and you haven’t.
-Remember diet companies make a lot of grandiose promises, and most are simply and very unrealistic.
+The person you watch on the commercial lost 30 lbs. in two months and you haven’t.
+Remember diet companies make a lot of grandiose promises, and most are simple and very unrealistic.

-Recognizing this problems can make all the difference in your weight-loss efforts.
+Recognizing these problems can make all the difference in your weight-loss efforts.

 Today, we all live in a fast-paced world where eating has become mindless.
 We eat on the run, at our desk while working, and in front of the TV screen.
 The result is that we consume much more than we need, often without realizing it.